 Experiment 2 differed from Experiment 1 only on the following aspects.
-Eighteen different observers participated.
-Data from one participant were excluded from the analyses because he reported to be left-handed after having participated.
+Eighteen different observers again participated, but the data from one participant were excluded from the analyses because he reported to be left-handed after having participated.
 Furthermore, we aligned the CoG (instead of the absolute center) of the objects with the vertical meridian (see Figure 2c).
-Finally, in Experiment 1 the criteria for the gaze-contingent fixation checks were set conservatively.
-This had led to the exclusion of a large number of trials.
+Finally, in Experiment 1 the criteria for the gaze-contingent fixation checks were set conservatively, and as a result a large number of trials was rejected.
 Therefore, in Experiment 2 we decided not to use any other on-line fixation checks than the one-point eye-tracker recalibration at the beginning of the trial.

 Results